 Later, my graduate academic work in Human-Computer Interaction (HCI) studies and my professional experience in Web development dovetailed—on the job, I did usability testing of sites and Web-based software and applications—and I repeatedly observed people describing personal relationships and reactions to information presented on the computer screen.
 In my earliest years in Web development, part of my job was working on Y2K preparation and response for an organization in the banking sector.
 This was an era that demonstrated to me the user-centered design and development challenges connected to emotion-centered aspects of how people interacted via the Web.
 Certainly, I began to think about factors like the importance of building and maintaining (or repairing) user trust in their experiences online.
 Over the years, my academic interests moved from human interaction with Web-based experiences to human interaction with robots and other embodied AI.
 To me, embodied AI offers some of the most interesting proving and testing ground for media, communication, and cultural theories.

-The current state of AI development is moving quickly, yet human-centered research in the field is still emerging.
-This void in technology development may have an enormous impact on product effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
+The current state of AI development is moving quickly, yet sociocultural human-centered research in the field is still nascent.
+This void in research may have an enormous impact on product effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
 Developing AI without attending to human factors can also have a heavy ethical cost given the roles AI plays, and how it will continue to influence the human experience.
 My research investigates the human side of human-AI teamwork, and then suggests practical applications based on these research findings in order to aid successful task and mission and project outcomes.

 Contact me to inquire about my teaching, research, or consulting approach, or to discuss a specific problem you are trying to solve; or to invite me to submit a proposal.